-Antonio Cabrini, Dino Zoff, Franco Selvaggi, Daniele Massaro, Giuseppe Dossena and Franco Baresi – Signed Photo – Soccer (Italy National Football Team)
+Antonio Cabrini, Dino Zoff, Franco Selvaggi, Daniele Massaro, Giuseppe Dossena, Franco Baresi and Franco Causio – Signed Photo – Soccer (Italy National Football Team)

 Status: In stock

-Foto con autografo di Antonio Cabrini, Dino Zoff, Franco Selvaggi, Daniele Massaro, Giuseppe Dossena e Franco Baresi.
+Foto con autografo di Antonio Cabrini, Dino Zoff, Franco Selvaggi, Daniele Massaro, Giuseppe Dossena, Franco Baresi e Franco Causio.

 Dimension: 20 Cm x 30 Cm (Appr.) – 8 x 12 Inches (Appr.)